Project status: Closed

-The ACT Government has developed a Draft ACT Native Woodland Conservation Strategy to guide the protection, restoration and management of our precious woodlands—and the plants and animals that live in them—for the next 10 years.
+The ACT Government has developed an ACT Native Woodland Conservation Strategy to guide the protection, restoration and management of our precious woodlands—and the plants and animals that live in them—for the next 10 years.

 The strategy identifies how the ACT Government intends to:

 - manage threats

 - work with the community and other partners

 - enhance woodlands’ resilience, ecosystem function and connectivity

 The strategy has four key goals:

 Protect.
 Commonwealth and ACT statutory requirements and ACT Government policies protect threatened species and other fauna and flora associated with woodlands within and outside formal reserves.